 East Asian Studies majors who wish to write a senior thesis apply to the EALAC Senior Thesis Program at the end of their junior year.
 Students must have a minimum grade point average of 3.6 in courses taken in the major at the time of the application.
-Students interested in applying to the Senior Thesis Program should submit the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms (http://ealac.columbia.edu/undergraduate/planning-sheets-forms)) to the DUS by Monday, May 1, 2017.
-Decisions will be made by the week of May 15th.
+Students interested in applying to the Senior Thesis Program should submit the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms (http://ealac.columbia.edu/undergraduate/planning-sheets-forms)) to the DUS by Friday, May 26, 2019.
+Decisions will be made by Friday, May 10.